 Preparing the ghee

-- Place the butter in a bowl and melt in the microwave oven.
+- Place the butter in a bowl and melt in the microwave.
 Once melted, stir in the oil and then set aside.

 Preparing the dough